500Foods/WelcomeToTroodon/README.md

 This list is aimed at those who might be planning a more production-oriented environment.
 Maybe you're using your printer in a business.
 Maybe you have an Etsy store.
 Maybe you print a lot of the same things over and over again.
 Or maybe you just like to tinker.
 Here's a bunch of ideas for tools and techniques and things to have on hand to ensure reliable prints day in and day out.

 - Tap Upgrades
-- Tap Replacements
+- Tap Alternatives
-- Alternative build plates
+- Build Plates
-- Chamber fan/filter
+- Chamber Fans/Filters
-- Chamber lighting
+- Chamber Lighting

 ## Level Three - More speed!
 Once everything is up and running smoothly, your gaze will quickly turn toward faster print speeds.
 No end to the available options here.
 Let's have a look at some of the most popular and effective options in these categories.